oskardotglobal/Typst-for-Obsidian/README.md

 # Typst for Obsidian

-A [Typst](https://typst.app) editor integrated directly into [Obsidian](https://obsidian.md), enabling you to create and preview Typst documents seamlessly within your notes.
+Typst for Obsidian is a [Typst](https://typst.app) editor integrated directly into [Obsidian](https://obsidian.md), enabling you to create and preview Typst documents seamlessly within your notes.
 Create `.typ` files, edit with syntax highlighting, and render PDFs that adapt to your Obsidian theme.

 ![Screenshot](assets/math-notes.png)